AlexGalays/fluxx/README.md

 ## Enabling logging

 This will log all action dispatching along with the list of stores that handled the action.
+Note: For easier debugging, name your stores, e.g `var store = Store(function someName() {})`

 ```javascript
 var fluxx = require('fluxx');